sensejs/sensejs/website/docs/overview/injection.md

 -  `random-number.ts`: contains a simple component `RandomNumberGenerator` and a controller `RandomNumberController` for querying or mutating the state of `RandomNumberGenerator`, and exporting it as a module `RandomNumberModule`.

--  `http.ts`: containing the code for setting up an HTTP server, including all interceptors.
+-  `http.ts`: containing the code for setting up an HTTP server, including all middleware

 ### `RandomNumberModule`